leoniscode/digitRecognitionForAutoCheckScanner/README.md

 * **Full Launch:** Deploy across all branches

 ## Conclusion

-The digit recognizer achieves the desired accuracy and efficiency, significantly improving operational workflows while saving costs.
-With proper deployment and monitoring, it will transform check processing at Metropolitan Bank, enhancing customer satisfaction and operational efficiency.
+With proper deployment and monitoring, the Auto Check Scanner with the Digit Recognizer is expected to transform check processing at Metropolitan Bank, enhancing customer satisfaction and operational efficiency.